Murciano207/SpookFinance-docs/guides/withdrawing-liquidity-via-etherscan.md

 ![](https://lh5.googleusercontent.com/epkR6-l5a2awnjvRAjNtBkFqE2rjHe7gfZ5fo2BH0l1uj87IA3fN2n6mfhZEtIJ-VbrtHEhosjgo35k7sdEMhJhZSbyVz0AWeEoNCFn-YPG4fSRHtTznRaYSEGXQ_OM0KlsGOggo)

 In case we’re dealing with a shared pool, things look a bit different.
-Once a pool is finalized, a BPT \(Yogi Pool Token\) associated with that pool is created with an initial supply of 100 units \(always with 18 decimals\).
-From that point on, ownership of the pool is tracked by BPT: holders are pro-rata owners of the pool’s liquidity.
+Once a pool is finalized, a YPT \(Yogi Pool Token\) associated with that pool is created with an initial supply of 100 units \(always with 18 decimals\).
+From that point on, ownership of the pool is tracked by YPT: holders are pro-rata owners of the pool’s liquidity.

-Just to illustrate, this is how a BPT distribution looks like for the more popular “75-MKR / 25-WETH” pool:
+Just to illustrate, this is how a YPT distribution looks like for the more popular “75-MKR / 25-WETH” pool:

 [https://etherscan.io/token/tokenholderchart/0x987D7Cc04652710b74Fff380403f5c02f82e290a](https://etherscan.io/token/tokenholderchart/0x987D7Cc04652710b74Fff380403f5c02f82e290a)